05 - 06 May 2025

 Knowledge / competencies

-Being at ease with R is absolutely required for this course (at least equivalent to the First steps with R SIB course).
-Basic knowledge of statistical inference, T-test, P-values and confidence intervals (for instance, equivalent to the Introduction to statistics SIB course) is also required.
+Being at ease with R is absolutely required for this course.
+Furthermore, basic knowledge of statistical inference, T-test, P-values and confidence intervals is also required.
+Test your R skills with the quiz here, before registering.

 Technical